 Do I have to take the TOEFL if I received a graduate degree in the United States?

 Completion of graduate-level degrees at an institution at which the instruction is conducted in English does not exempt an applicant from the TOEFL/IELTS requirement.

 How recent must the TOEFL score be?

-The test must have been taken on or after February 1, 2018 if you are applying for enrollment in the 2021-2022 academic year.
+The test must have been taken on or after January 1, 2019 if you are applying for enrollment in the 2021-2022 academic year.
 Due to limitations caused by COVID-19, we are accepting TOEFL IBT Special Home Edition.

 What is the last day I can take the TOEFL?

+Please note that it can take two to three weeks to receive official scores from the test provider.
 We recommend taking the TOEFL no later than three weeks before the application deadline in order to ensure that your official score reports reach the Admissions Office in time for the committee's review of your application.
-Please note that it can take 3-4 weeks to receive official scores from the test provider.
+Due to limitations caused by COVID-19, we are accepting TOEFL IBT Special Home Edition.